• Skip to primary navigation

 Instructions

-2. Heat the asparagus-milk mixture.
-Heat the asparagus-milk mixture over medium heat until nice and hot without ever boiling it.
-Turn off the heat while you make the roux.
+3. Warm the asparagus-milk mixture over medium heat until hot but not boiling.
+Turn off the heat, set aside, and keep warm while you make the roux.

 Notes